Speeches, Articles and Reports

 November 5, 2002

-“Everyone on the planet has something in common.
+“If we think about climate science in personal terms, everyone on the planet has something in common.
 We all grew up under a blue sky.
-And we all want our great-grandchildren and their great-grandchildren to grow up under a blue sky.”
+And we all want our great-grandchildren and their great-grandchildren to grow up under a blue sky.
+That won’t happen unless we take dramatic action on a global scale.”

 PDF (right click to download)